nauam/Courses/docs/administration/configuration/email-settings.md

 In addition these properties are defined:

-- `qwcontrol.href`: URL to the QW Control server
+- `rundeck.href`: URL to the Rundeck server
 - `notification.trigger`: Trigger name
 - `notification.eventStatus`: A string indicating the combination of execution status, and notification trigger, suitable for an email subject line, such as "KILLED", "FAILURE", "STARTING", "SUCCESS".
-- `execution.projectHref`: URL to the Project within QW Control.
+- `execution.projectHref`: URL to the Project within Rundeck.

 #### Custom Attached Log Output file